Reggie Cannon: Youth and development

 Cannon played high school soccer at Grapevine Faith Christian School in Grapevine, Texas, coached by Matt McKinney.
 During his freshman year Grapevine Faith won the TAPPS Division 2 Texas state championship in boys' soccer.
 In high school Cannon played for the FC Dallas academy team.
 Cannon won back-to-back national championships for FC Dallas's academy before joining University of California, Los Angeles.

 Cannon played one year of college soccer at the University of California, Los Angeles in 2016, making 20 appearances for the Bruins.
 He was one of three players and the only freshman to appear in and start every match for the Bruins.
-Further, he finished the year having played 1,753 minutes; playing the third most minutes on the team.
+Further, Cannon finished the year having played 1,753 minutes; playing the third most minutes on the team.

 Professional career

 FC Dallas

 Cannon left college and signed a homegrown player contract with FC Dallas on December 22, 2016.
 He was the 18th homegrown player in Dallas's history.

 On June 14, 2017, he made his professional debut when he started in a 2–1 win over Tulsa Roughnecks in the Lamar Hunt U.S. Open Cup.
 Cannon made his MLS debut for the club on September 2, in a 2–2 tie at home to the New York Red Bulls, as an added-time substitute for Michael Barrios.

 In the 2018 season, Cannon cemented his place as a regular starter for the team.
 He made his first start for the team in their first game of the season, a 1–1 tie at home to Real Salt Lake on March 4.
 He totalled 34 appearances, and scored once to open a 2–2 tie against Vancouver Whitecaps FC at the Toyota Stadium on May 19.

 Cannon played 29 games for Dallas in the 2019 season.
 He scored two goals for the team, a career high for the defender.

 Amidst transfer speculation, Cannon signed a new, four-year contract with a team option with the team in March 2020.
 He started the first two games of the season before the league went on hiatus due to the COVID-19 pandemic.
 His team did not take part in the subsequent season restart, MLS is Back Tournament, being forced to withdraw after ten players and one staff member tested positive for coronavirus.